tyjyang/FCCee-Scalar-Boson/README.md

 the selection functions under `lib/ntuplizer.py` with customary parameters.
 - Efficiency counters for those selection functions.

+# Combine
+`scripts/cutflow_in_dev.py` performs event cuts and produces the recoil mass root files under `combine/`.
+It also sets the binning for combine fits.
+The binning can either be set manually or automatically by pre-set statistical constraint.

+To use combine, first `source combine/combine-setup.sh` to install combine.
+Then,
+-   `source combine/run_combined_manual.sh` or `source combine/run_combined_auto.sh`
+    to run the datacards for all recoil mass rootfiles generated with manual/auto binning to get the fit results for signal sensitivity.
+-   `python combine/make_limit_plot.py` to plot the sensitivity vs. recoil mass.

+---
 Below are more detailed documentation.
 Read until this point to learn the basic use of the code.
 ---